seyramgabriel/CIL-module-3-assignment/README.md

 # Fulfilling the tasks
 1. Cloudformation is an AWS service that makes it easier to create and manage virtual resources using templates.
 A template is a code written in yaml or json format to provision several resources in a single unit, called stack.
 In this assignment, the stack was made up of an amazon linux 2 ec2 instance and an s3 bucket.

+The template:
 ![ec2-s3-stack](https://github.com/seyramgabriel/CIL-module-3-assignment/assets/130064282/7182ac1f-edc3-4e6e-be9a-07ecab925f15)

-The template is uploaded
+The template is uploaded:
 ![Upload_yaml_file](https://github.com/seyramgabriel/CIL-module-3-assignment/assets/130064282/d942febb-5252-4887-b5d1-5d32f1a40383)

-The stack is created and the resources therein provisioned
+The stack is created and the resources therein provisioned:
 ![stack_and_resources_created](https://github.com/seyramgabriel/CIL-module-3-assignment/assets/130064282/848c9de0-59e6-4145-ab68-528853ca7604)

-2. Pictures are uploaded into the s3 bucket created.
+2. Upload pictures into the s3 bucket created.

 ![Picture_upload](https://github.com/seyramgabriel/CIL-module-3-assignment/assets/130064282/7ceffe73-a092-4ca8-a62a-3c7e2b39eec1)